THE GRAND CHALLENGE CUP

 THE FAWLEY CHALLENGE CUP

-THE FAWLEY CHALLENGE CUP for quadruple sculls was offered for the first time at the 1992 Regatta.
+THE FAWLEY CHALLENGE CUP was offered for the first time at the 1992 Regatta.

 THE DIAMOND JUBILEE CHALLENGE CUP

-THE DIAMOND JUBILEE CHALLENGE CUP for junior women quadruple sculls was instituted in 2012.
+THE DIAMOND JUBILEE CHALLENGE CUP was instituted in 2012.
 The event is open to crews from any one club or school, home and overseas, where no sculler will have attained her eighteenth birthday before the first day of September preceding the event.

 THE BRITANNIA CHALLENGE CUP

-THE BRITANNIA CHALLENGE CUP was presented in 1969 as an event for four-oars with coxswain by Nottingham Britannia Rowing Club to mark its centenary.
-The event was open to both club and student crews.
+THE BRITANNIA CHALLENGE CUP was presented in 1969 by Nottingham Britannia Rowing Club, on its centenary, as an event for four-oars with coxswain.
+This event was originally open to clubs, universities and schools.

 THE PRINCE ALBERT CHALLENGE CUP